datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$\hat{f} = \underset{f\in\mathcal{F}}{\arg\min} \hat{R}(f).$$

 **Empirical risk minimization** (ERM) is an induction principle which relies on minimization of the empirical risk.
 ERM is a criterion to select the optimal function $\hat{f}$ from a set of functions $\mathcal{F}$, also called **model class**.
+The choice of $\mathcal{F}$ is of major importance.

 The perhaps most popular model class is the class of linear models

 $$ \mathcal{F} = \{ f : f(x) = \theta_0 + \sum\limits_{j=1}^p \theta_j x_j \} $$

-## The Learning Algorithm
+## The Learning Problem

 The model class together with the ERM principle reduces the *learning problem* to an *optimization problem*.
 The computational aspect of the problem is to actually solve the the optimization problem defined by ERM.
 This is the job of the *learning algorithm*, which is essentially just an *optimization algorithm*.

 The learning algorithm takes a data set $\mathcal{D}$ as input and outputs a fitted model $\hat{f}$.
 Most of model classes will have some parameters $\theta$ that the learning algorithm will adjust to fit the data.
 In this case, in order to estimate the model we just need to estimate the parameters $\theta$.

 ## The Optimization Problem

 Different choices of model classes and loss functions will lead to different optimization problems varying in dificulty and thus requiring different approaches.
 When the objective function is continuous with respect to $\theta$ we get a **continuous optimization problem**.
 When this is not the case, we have a **discrete optimization problem**.
 The continuous optimization problems are typically easier to solve than discrete optimization problems thus are more desirable when it comes to choose the model class and loss function.

-One notable example of a model class which leads to a discrete optimization problem is **tree models**.
+One notable example of *a model class which leads to a discrete optimization problem is tree models*.
 Most model classes does however lead to continuous optimization problems.
 There are numerous methods for continuous optimization problems.
 Two prominent methods that will be important for tree boosting implementation however, is the method of **gradient descent** and **Newton’s method**.

 (...TO BE CONTINUED)